-The Goal is to only list the headphones that I would buy.
-Too many times online I see Best Of articles that provide laundry lists of cans with no real rhyme or reason to why they’re listed.
+The goal is to only list the headphones that I would buy.
+Too many times online I see Best Of articles that provide laundry lists of cans with no real rhyme or reason as to why they’re listed.

 Fortunately for you, I’m here to clear out all the Riff Raff and get down to brass tacks!
 Choosing an AKG headphone doesn’t have to be difficult.
-There’s some things to know about the company and it’s offerings, and I’ll do my best to convey the information in a straight forward and easy to understand way.
+There are some things to know about the company and its offerings, and I’ll do my best to convey the information in a straight forward and easy to understand way.

 The K240 Studio is a legendary headphone based around the original “Sextett”, which housed 6 passive drivers under and surrounding the main driver.
 These aided in some extra bass, but AKG thought better of it and eventually scrapped the idea altogether in future models.
 There were a few other iterations of the 240 including the K240DF and K240M, The former of which had a 600 Ohm impedance!
 Learn more:AKG K240 Studio Headphones Review!

-The K240 Studio’s only have a 55 Ohm impedance, but have an extremely low sensitivity thus needing an Amp/DAC of some sort.
+The K240 only has a 55 Ohm impedance but also an extremely low sensitivity thus needing an Amp/DAC of some sort.
 Don’t expect to plug these into your phone or laptop and be satisfied.
 They’ll sound much too quiet for any type of real enjoyment.

 The sound of the 240 is very mid-range oriented, with excellent clarity, detail retrieval, instrument separation, and Timbre.
 What is Timbre?